 If you’ve climbed Kilimanjaro or Everest Base Camp and fancy something more challenging, Mount Elbrus is perfect.
 At 5,642m high, Mount Elbrus is Europe’s highest peak and one of the ‘Seven Summits’.
 If you’re ready for a challenge, you might be wondering, “How hard is it to climb Elbrus?”
-There’s no denying it’s a next level expedition.
-But if you’re up for a next level trek, Elbrus is perfect…
+There’s no denying it’s a next-level expedition.
+But if you’re up for a next-level trek, Elbrus is perfect…

 The trek up Mount Elbrus is a serious climb and you need to be fit and strong mentally.

-“You need to be able to do an average of 6 to 8 hours per day at altitudes not usually exceeding 7,000 metres.
+“You need to be able to do an average of 6 to 8 hours per day at altitudes not usually exceeding 7,000 meters.
 Typically, it will involve one extremely long and/or tough day to reach a summit.
 Typical elevation gain per day would be 500 – 1000 meters, with at least one day over 1200 metres.
 Added to this will be the remote location of the expedition and the fact that you will typically need to carry your own equipment.
 You should be comfortable withstanding harsh mountain conditions for several days in a row.
 The itinerary is likely to change due to weather conditions.
 As a rough guide, you should be comfortable walking for 8 hours per day carrying a 20kg pack for two days in a row.”

 What are the conditions like on Elbrus?